-- Payment of individual contributions to our Deferred Plan and Deferred Plan for Officers in accordance with prior distribution elections, as described under "Nonqualified Deferred Compensation for Fiscal 2015" beginning on page 54; - Payment of Company contributions on behalf of the named executive officer under our Supplemental Benefit Plan, as described under "Nonqualified Deferred Compensation for Fiscal 2015" on page 54; - Payment of individual contributions and vested Company investment fund and ESOP contributions on behalf of the named executive officer under our IS&ESOP, as described under "Health, Welfare and Retirement Benefits and All Other Compensation-Retirement Benefits" on page 45; - Payment of annual cash incentive awards if employed on the last day of the fiscal year and if threshold levels are met and at the percentage of the target achieved, as described under "Annual Cash Incentives" beginning on page 36; - Payout for performance share awards if employed on the last day of the performance period and if threshold levels are met and at the percentage of the target achieved, as described under "Long-Term Incentives-Performance Share Awards" beginning on page 41; - Exercise of stock options that had vested prior to the date of termination; and - Payouts under, and continuation of, health and welfare benefits under plans generally applicable to our U.S.-based office salaried employees.
+- Payment of individual contributions to our Deferred Plan and Deferred Plan for Officers in accordance with prior distribution elections, as described under "Nonqualified Deferred Compensation for Fiscal 2016" beginning on page 56; - Payment of Company contributions on behalf of the named executive officer under our Supplemental Benefit Plan, as described under "Nonqualified Deferred Compensation for Fiscal 2016" beginning on page 56; - Payment of individual contributions and vested Company investment fund and ESOP contributions on behalf of the named executive officer under our IS&ESOP, as described under "Health, Welfare and Retirement Benefits and All Other Compensation-Retirement Benefits" on page 48; - Payment of annual cash incentive awards if employed on the last day of the fiscal year and if threshold levels are met and at the percentage of the target achieved, as described under "Annual Cash Incentives" beginning on page 40; - Payout for performance share awards if employed on the last day of the performance period and if threshold levels are met and at the percentage of the target achieved, as described under "Long-Term Incentives-Performance Share Awards" beginning on page 44; - Exercise of stock options that had vested prior to the date of termination; and - Payouts under, and continuation of, health and welfare benefits under plans generally applicable to our U.S.-based office salaried employees.

-Our named executive officers do not have any employment or severance agreements or arrangements other than as provided for in our CIC policy and other than certain change in control provision in our equity plans.
-Accordingly, our named executive officers do not have the right to cash severance or additional benefits in connection with a termination of employment except in connection with a change in control of our Company, as described under "Change in Control" beginning on page 59.
-Each named executive officer is a party to our standard confidentiality, invention and non-compete agreement.
+Our executive officers do not have any employment or severance agreements or arrangements other than as provided for in our CIC policy and other than certain change in control provisions in our equity plans.
+Accordingly, our named executive officers do not have the right to cash severance or additional benefits in connection with a termination of employment except in connection with a change in control of our Company, as described under "Potential Payments Upon Termination or Change in Control-Change in Control" beginning on page 60.
+Each of our executive officers is a party to our standard confidentiality, invention and non-compete agreement.